-- How on earth are we going to rein things back in as the school year ends?
+- How on earth are we going to rein things back in?

 For many kids, the end of remote learning is (finally) here.
-Children are switching off the Zoom and Microsoft Teams sessions to attend in-person or hybrid learning; the improved weather increases options for outdoor get-togethers; and with vaccinations on the rise, we’re venturing out of our COVID isolation.
-After an unprecedented year of upheaval, families are breathing a sigh of relief.
+Last spring, children switched off the Zoom and Microsoft Teams sessions to attend in-person or hybrid learning; the weather increased options for outdoor get-togethers; and with widespread vaccinations for ages 12 and up, we’ve ventured out of our COVID isolation.
+After unprecedented upheaval, families are breathing a sigh of relief.

 Because the stress around screen time still remains.